The role of small airways in asthma and COPD

 Diagram of the different airways within the respiratory system

-Small airway disease (SAD): a common feature of asthma and COPD1,15
+Small airway disease (SAD): a common feature of asthma and COPD4,8

-SAD is gaining recognition as an important feature in asthma and COPD and is defined as any physiological abnormality seen in the small airways.1,15 The majority of asthma and COPD patients have SAD:14,15,20
+Small airways disease is gaining recognition as an important feature in asthma and COPD and is defined as any physiological abnormality seen in the small airways.4,8 In-fact ~90% of patients with asthma and symptomatic COPD have small airways disease:5,8,9

-• SAD in asthma: in a prospective cohort study (N=773), 91% of patients with asthma had small airways dysfunction
+• Adult asthma: in a prospective cohort study (N=773), 91% of patients with asthma had small airways disease.

-• SAD in COPD: in an observational study (N=202), 93% of patients with symptomatic COPD (CAT score ≥10) had small airways disease.
+• COPD: in an observational study (N=202), 93% of patients with symptomatic COPD (CAT score ≥10) had small airways disease.

 Small airway disease in asthma

 Asthma affects the whole bronchial tree, including the small airways.
 It is characterised by hypersensitivity, obstruction and inflammation.
-Airway obstruction is characterised by the tightening of the airway muscles (bronchoconstriction) and mucus production.2,15,16 Obstruction and inflammation may also trigger myofibroblasts to increase the thickness of the inner walls of the airways, narrowing them further and reducing the area for gas exchange.16
+Airway obstruction is characterised by the tightening of the airway muscles (bronchoconstriction) and mucus production.1,8,12 Obstruction and inflammation may also trigger myofibroblasts to increase the thickness of the inner walls of the airways, narrowing them further and reducing the area for gas exchange.12

 • chronic airway inflammation